kechcole/Blog-App/README.md

 ]
 ```

 Create a `confirm_post_delete.html` document within our blog_app template folder that confirms whether we need to delete a post, upon submission Django deletes the post.
-Because we are not submitting any data all security features normally included in forms are not included.
+Because we are not submitting any data, all security features normally included in forms are not included.
+A user may want to reverse their action, to enable this we will all an anchor tag containing a link to the detail page of the post.
+When clicked, they are redirected to the post in question.